Print

 Instructions

 1. Clean and season the shrimp.
 Remove the shells from the shrimp leaving only the tail attached and devein.
 Butterfly the shrimp if desired to give them more surface area for cooking.
 Pat the shrimp dry and place them into a bowl.
 Add the extra virgin olive oil and spices and gently massage the shrimp until evenly coated.
-Use immediately or cover them and place them in the fridge to marinate for 20 minutes, or up to overnight.
+Use immediately or cover them and place them in the fridge to marinate for 20 minutes, or up to overnight for a much stronger flavor).

 2. Grill the Shrimp.
-Increase the heat to medium-high heat and just when the skillet begins to smoke, add the shrimp in one single layer (avoid overcrowding the pan) and sprinkle them with salt to taste.
-Do not move them once they hit the hot skillet.
+Increase the heat to medium-high heat and just before the skillet begins to smoke, add the shrimp in one single layer (avoid overcrowding the pan) and sprinkle them with salt to taste.
+Do not move them once they hit the hot pan or outdoor grill.
 Let the shrimp cook for about 2 minutes, or until they turn reddish-orange and have a golden sear.
 Flip them over and grill for 1 1/2 to 2 minutes more, until just opaque and cooked through.
 Remove from the skillet and serve immediately, Enjoy!

 Notes